decojs/DecoJS-website/www_source/pages/reference/when.md

 function MyVM(model, when){

     function reactToTheEvent(){
-        console.log("this method is called when the anotherVM.doesSomething event is triggered");
+        console.log("this method is called when the events.somethingHappens event is triggered");
     }

     init: {
-        when(anotherVM.doesSomething, reactToTheEvent);
+        when(events.somethingHappens, reactToTheEvent);
     }

 }
 ```

-##Unsubscribe
+## Unsubscribe

 Events can be unsubscribed by using the `dont` method.
 Make sure to pass the same reaction function to both the subscribe call and the unsubscribe call.